rhyslwells/water_data_pipeline/interview prep/Setting up infrastructure.md

 ### 1. Assess Current Data

 - **Inventory**: Take stock of all Excel files and Access databases.
 Identify key datasets, their relationships, and data volumes.
 - **Quality Check**: Evaluate the quality and consistency of the data.
-Identify any immediate issues like duplicates, missing values, or inconsistent formatting.
+Identify any immediate issues like ==duplicates==, missing values, or inconsistent formatting.

 ### 2. Centralize Data Storage